int128/kauthproxy/README.md

   kubectl auth-proxy https://kubernetes-dashboard-57fc4fcb74-jjg77

 Flags:
-      --address string                   The address on which to run the proxy.
-Default to a random port of localhost. (default "localhost:0")
+      --add_dir_header                   If true, adds the file directory to the header --address stringArray              The address on which to run the proxy.
+If set multiple times, it will try binding the address in order (default [127.0.0.1:18000,127.0.0.1:28000])
       --alsologtostderr                  log to standard error as well as files --as string                        Username to impersonate for the operation --as-group stringArray             Group to impersonate for the operation, this flag can be repeated to specify multiple groups.